kdgregory/log4j-aws-appenders/README.md

 list is very fast.

-When the messages on the internal queue reach a configured batch size, or a batch timeout occurs, the currently-queued messages are moved to an immutable list, and this list is passed to the writer thread.
+When the messages on the internal queue reach a configured batch size, or a batch timeout occurs, the currently-queued messages are passed to a writer thread.
+This is handled by passing the entire list and creating a new one in the appender; writers may then use this list however they wish.

-The writer thread maintains its own queue of batches, and attempts to send each batch a configured number of times (with exponential fallback).
-If unable to send the batch, or if the backlog of unsent batches exceeds a configured value, the batch will be dropped.
+The writer thread combines messages into batches, with the batch size dependent on the service.
+It attempts to send each batch multiple times, with exponential fallback (note that the service client has its own retry mechanisms).
+If unable to send the batch after multiple tries, it is blocked and the failure is logged using Log4J's internal logger.

 The writer thread is lazily started on the first call to `append()`.
 You can disable actual writes by setting the `dryRun` configuration parameter.
 All AWS clients use the default constructor, which